 Each mediator will have a slightly different procedure they use to complete mediation, but most have several common factors.
 The mediator will begin by calling each spouse separately and obtaining background information on the family and the situation.
 The amount of information they wish to collect will vary depending on the mediator.
-Next, you will meet all together for the first time and each party will be permitted to make a statement.
+You, your spouse, and the mediator will convene for the first time and each party will be permitted to make a statement.
 During this session, your mediator will determine whether he or she will meet with both of you separately or if you will all confer simultaneously.
 Additionally, you will create a list of the issues that must be resolved.

 Many people fear the ability of the mediator to consider the opinions of each spouse equally.
 Even if one spouse tends to be more dominant than the other, it is the responsibility of the mediator to make sure that both are heard equally.
 Further, because mediators are not able to make decisions for the couple, one party needs only to express their dissatisfaction with a topic to prevent a conclusion from being made.
 Mediation is capable of benefiting couples even if they are hostile.
 Mediators are highly trained in facilitating communication between angry parties.
-Throughout the mediation process, couples tend to relax and begin to participate fully in order to avoid the dangers associated with litigation.
+Throughout the process, couples can relax, begin to participate, and avoid the dangers associated with litigation.

 In a standard divorce, couples consult the divorce lawyers Gainesville, FL, has to offer who are then responsible for individuals representing them.
 However, with the help of a mediator, only one professional is necessary.
 This mediator will listen to both sides and facilitate communication until solutions are agreed upon.
 The mediation process is much more informal than other proceedings and each party gets the chance to clearly explain their opinions for themselves which increases the likelihood that both parties will be satisfied.